danlbob/frhsl/readme.md

 # Front Range Herbal Seed Library Exchange Program

-This software is being built to facilitated the exchange and record keeping of the Front Range Herbal Seed Library.
+This software is being built to facilitate the exchange and record keeping of the Front Range Herbal Seed Library.